nicolopinci/polimi_failure_prediction/Nitrogen Generators/README.md

 | Nitrogen pressure [bar] | Pressure of the nitrogen inside the machine |
 | Oxygen over threshold | Flag if the oxygen concentration is under or over a specific threshold|

+Notice that in the dataset, the variable 'Oxygen base concentration' is in Italian: 'Concentrazione ossigeno base'.

 The following table summarizes the names of the available algorithms scripts, to reproduce the results presented in the paper:

 | Algorithm | Hyperparameters | Batch run script | Single run script |